pluralsight/guides/draft/software-engineering-best-practices/using-git-and-github-on-windows/article.md

 If you don't have a GitHub account yet, go to http://github.com and create one.
 It's free.

-After you signup and login, let's add a SSH key so GitHub can identify this computer and know it's you> That way it won't have to ask for your password on every commit.
+After you signup and login, let's add a SSH key so GitHub can link your account with this computer.
+That way it won't have to ask for your password on every commit.

 On Git Bash enter the command: